LOVE-ONENESS

 Many do not have an attribution toward Jesus in his person.
 They may have different religious beliefs or few beliefs at all.
 They may love Jesus’ teachings and may also love him, yet cannot relate to the ceremony of religion or certain religious practices.
 There are a few scriptures that may be helpful on this point.
 The first describes the relationship: (CJSB) Mk.
 3. 28-29, “Yes!
 I tell you that people will be forgiven all sins and whatever blasphemies they utter; However, someone who blasphemes against the Rauch Ha Kodesh never has forgiveness but is guilty of an eternal sin”; followed by v.
 35, “Whoever does what God wants is my brother, sister, and mother!”*

 *(KJ) Mk.
 3.28-29, “Verily, I say unto you, All sins shall be forgiven unto the sons of men, and blasphemies wherewith soever they shall blaspheme.
 (29) But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation.”
 (35) For whosoever shall do the will of God, the same is my brother, and my sister, and mother.”
+To interfere with the works of the Holy Spirit interferes with the actions of God, and infers acknowledgment of God and His works.
+This fact of acknowledgment requires a severe punishment.

-The early Nazarene synagogues stayed close to Jesus.
 The Path of the Way, the Path of Love, becomes the journey they entered upon, practiced, and experienced.

 THE WAY